 Multi-Focal Contact Lenses

-Multi-focal contact lenses – including Bausch + Lomb Purevision multifocal
+Multi-Focal contact lenses – including Bausch + Lomb Purevision2 Multi-Focal for Presbyopia

 contact lenses—can correct presbyopia so you can see comfortably up close and at a distance.